carousel banner image

 3. Be working in the specialty area in Beaumont Hospital or other site which has been audit approved for the duration of the programme.

-- Exemptions from course modules which duplicate the learning outcomes an individual has already demonstrably acquired through prior learning.
+Exemptions from programme modules that duplicate learning already demonstrably acquired through prior learning may also be considered on a case-by-case basis.

-If you have completed undergraduate/postgraduate full-time studies in the medium of the English language (three or more years cumulatively) or are registered with the NMBI, you are exempt from these requirements.
+English language requirements are published here.
+If you have completed undergraduate/postgraduate full-time studies in the medium of the English language (three or more years cumulatively), or if you are registered with the NMBI, you are exempt from these requirements.

 Please note: